pcarn/vaccine-watch/README.md

 - `REDIS_URL`: A redis service
 - `VACCINE_CHECK_INTERVAL`: How often (in seconds) to check
 - `RADIUS`: Within how many miles to check
-  - CVS has a maximum of 25, vaccine-watch will use 25 for CVS if you set this higher.
 - `LATITUDE`: Latitude of the location to check (e.g. `39.1040382`)
 - `LONGITUDE`: Latitude of the location to check (e.g. `-94.5701803`)
 - `STATES`: JSON: Abbreviations of which states are in radius of your location (e.g. `["MO", "KS"]`)